simphotonics/simulated_annealing/README.md

 In the context of SA, it is customary to set k<sub>B</sub>&nbsp;&equiv;&nbsp;1.

 Accepting up-hill moves provides a method of escaping from local energy minima.
-The acceptance probability for solution satisfying &Delta;E > 0
+The acceptance probability for solutions satisfying &Delta;E > 0
 decreases with decreasing temperature.
 As such, the temperature is a parameter that controls the probability of up-hill moves.